Shinmera/qtools/README.md

     (define-* (widget-class name) arglist &body body)

 Some of them take optional extra arguments in the name-list, such as a method-name in the case of `define-slot` and `define-override`.
 In the case of `define-signal` the body is discarded.
 However, even with these extensions things are rather cumbersome: You need to manually define slots for each of the widgets you want to use inside your widget class, and define their behaviour in an `initialize-instance` function.
 This is unwieldy, which is why Qtools also adds `define-initializer`, `define-finalizer`, and `define-subwidget`.
-The first two follow in signature to the above and do what you might expect them to do: handle initialization and finalization.
+The first two follow in signature to the above minus the `arglist` and do what you might expect them to do: handle initialization and finalization.
 The initializer and finalizer forms take an optional priority argument in their name-list.
 The higher, the sooner. `define-subwidget` on the other hand looks like this:

     (define-subwidget (widget-class name) initform &body body)